MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/teams-in-hc.md

 ### Track and monitor tasks with the Tasks app

-Use [Tasks](https://support.microsoft.com/office/use-the-tasks-app-in-teams-e32639f3-2e07-4b62-9a8c-fd706c12c070) in Teams to track to do items for your whole care team.
-You care team can create, assign, and schedule tasks, categorize tasks, and update status at any time, from any device running Teams.
+Use [Tasks](https://support.microsoft.com/office/use-the-tasks-app-in-teams-e32639f3-2e07-4b62-9a8c-fd706c12c070) in Teams to track to do items for your whole health team.
+Your health team can create, assign, and schedule tasks, categorize tasks, and update status at any time, from any device running Teams.

 To learn more, see [Manage the Tasks app for your organization in Microsoft Teams](../../manage-tasks-app.md)